Visual Studio Code AKS Tools

 • Kubernetes manifests under your configured manifests folder (default: k8s)

-If Generate GitHub Workflow is selected, workflow generation is configured for the selected AKS/Azure context.
+If Generate GitHub Workflow is selected, a GitHub Actions CI/CD workflow is configured for the selected AKS/Azure context.
+See GitHub Workflow and OIDC Setup for details on the generated workflow.

 If both actions are selected, deployment file generation runs first, then workflow generation.